 - different uses of existing resources and materials (resources from the axle manufacturing plant)

-Within two years we started, slowly, taking the people from the new company and placing them into management and key positions in the manufacturing plant.
-As the new people, who thought differently of the company, were put into the other organization innovation and change started to happen, plus the people from the axle plant wanted to work in the new innovative facility.
+Within two years, we slowly started taking the people from the new company and placing them into management and key positions in the manufacturing plant.
+As the new people, who thought differently of the company, were put into the other organization, innovation and change started to happen.
+The people from the axle plant also wanted to work in the new innovative facility.

-Now four years later innovation is happening at both places, and the companies (combined) have released 4 new products using existing resources and materials.
+Four years later, innovation is happening in both places, and the companies (combined) have released 4 new products using existing resources and materials.